hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 Concretely, a higher-order component is just a React component that wraps another component.
 It is usually implemented in the form of a function that takes a component and returns a new enhanced component.

+A HOC composes the original component (conventionally called the wrapped/composed component) by wrapping it in a container component.

 Whereas a component transforms props into UI, a higher-order component transforms a component into another component.

-A HOC composes the original component (conventionally called the wrapped/composed component) by wrapping it in a container component.
-A HOC is a pure function with zero side-effects.
+---

-We should start using HOCs in our React Apps to abstract common functionalities and reduce code redundancy.
+We should consider to start using HOCs in our React Apps to abstract common functionalities and reduce code redundancy.
 ---

 ### Usage: